flybywiresim/docs/docs/pilots-corner/advanced-guides/flight-planning/holds.md

 Waypoints with published holds can be spotted by a racetrack pattern or a white H in a black box drawn in a chart.
 Holds displayed by the white H in the black box will always be accompanied by a visual racetrack patern in a diagram on the side of the chart.

 Now that you know where to hold, you should know how to set up the hold.
 To do this you will need to find information on the chart and move it into the FMS.
 The main information you need to have is:

 1. Name of the fix/waypoint
 2. Inbound course
 3. Turning direction
-4. Length of the legs, eather in time or distance
+4. Length of the legs, eather in time or distance*
+5. Maximum airspeed*

+*There are standards for length of legs and airspeeds that have to be respected if no other information is present on the chart.
+The standards are published in [Hold Standards](##Hold-Standards).

  The inbound course/heading or the reciprocal of the hold is always depicted on the chart.

- Below you will find samples of diffrent holds with red dots placed where the information is located.
+ Below you will find samples of different holds with red dots placed where the information is located.

 !!! info "Example charts to aquire hold information"